 The Company incurs upfront commission costs that will give rise to future premium revenue and are able to be directly associated with a particular insurance contract.
 These costs are deferred and amortised over the life of the insurance contract.
-The Company does not capitalise the indirect administration costs associated with acquiring new members due to the difficulty in identifying and associating those indirect costs with acquiring particular insurance contracts.

 There are two key assumptions required to recognise the acquisition costs over the life of the insurance contract: